AndreasChristensen89/janken-bossu/README.md

 I believe the game is set up so that it's intuitive, and users have an easy time navigating and understanding the next steps in the game.
 After a loss it's easy to restart, and it's also possible to restart during any point in the game.

 ### Bugs discovered during testing:
-* I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes, particularly the phone settings as my own phone would show different outcomes.
+* I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes, particularly the phone settings as my own phone would show a smaller outcome.
 * JShint gave an error regarding a function where a loop sets an eventlistener to trigger a function.
 This was just a warning, and after consulting with my mentor I was told to let it be.
 A similar usage is also used in the Love Maths learning project.
 * During the first Jshint testing there were many warnings regarding template literals.
 This was unnecesarily used by me many times, and I corrected them; e.g. "xx = `${variable}`;" would be corrected to xx = variable;